tnwei/exposure-to-code/source/07_numerical_methods.rst

 Part B
 ^^^^^^
 You have found a new location to sell ice cream that is closer to the city centre.
 * People are more willing to pay for expensive ice cream.
 The number of customers as a function of price is now :math:`f(x) = 4000-1000x`.
 * However, you need to increase the cost of each ice cream cone to RM2.00 to match their tastes!
-* You need to pay RM20.00 in fuel per day to travel to and fro the new location.
+* You need to pay RM20.00 in fuel per day to travel to and from the new location.

 Given this information, is it worth it to start selling ice cream at the new location?
 Or will you make more profit by staying at your current location?